Justice and Gender Based Violence Research Initiative

 Alison C. Cares, Ph.D.

 Alison C. Cares, Ph.D. is a visiting scholar at Wellesley Centers for Women (WCW) and works in collaboration with the Justice and Gender Based Violence Research Initiative.
 She is co-investigator on Responding to sexual assault on campus: A national assessment and systematic classification of the scope and challenges for investigation and adjudication (RSACC).
-Dr. Cares is an associate professor of Sociology and Criminology at Assumption College in Worcester, Massachusetts.
+Dr. Cares is an associate professor of Sociology and affiliate of the Violence Against Women Cluster at the University of Central Florida.
 She has worked in the field of violence against women for the past 20 years, first in community outreach and education for a sexual assault and domestic violence services agency, and then as a researcher.
 Her current research focuses on campus crime and victimization, particularly sexual violence.

 She has served as PI, Co-PI, or Co-Investigator on numerous funded research projects.
 These projects include a Centers for Disease Control and Prevention (CDC) funded two campus experimental evaluation of a primary prevention program for sexual assault, Bringing in the Bystander®, in partnership with Dr. Linda Williams and colleagues at the University of New Hampshire.
 As part of a team at the University of Massachusetts Lowell, Dr. Cares helped lead a U.S. Department of Justice, Office for Victims of Crime collaborative project to integrate crime victims’ issues into college and university curricula.
 She recently completed a National Institute of Justice funded secondary data analysis of the National Violence Against Women Survey (NVAWS) examining patterns of repeat and multiple victimization.
 Her current work with WCW focusses on a National Institute of Justice funded initiative examining the investigation and adjudication of campus sexual assault cases.